-Botulism is a potentially deadly illness that is caused by a toxin produced by the bacterium called
+Botulism is a potentially deadly illness that is caused by a toxin produced by specific bacteria.

 and its spores.
-The bacterium's spores can survive in improperly prepared foods.
+Bacterial spores can survive in improperly prepared foods.

 A very small amount of the botulism toxin can cause illness.
 People are exposed to this toxin in one of three ways: